ru-bem/W11bALF/README.md

 ## W11-bALF - Windows 11 but _a little_ faster

+Two modified scripts just for personal use:
-**DisableSomeServices.bat** - Change some rarely used services to manual and disable services that aren't used for nothing anymore.
+- **DisableSomeServices.bat** - Change some rarely used services to manual and disable services that aren't used for nothing anymore.

-**DisableSomeTelemetry.bat** - Disable some telemetry in a safe way, so everything in windows 11 keeps working normally.
+- **DisableSomeTelemetry.bat** - Disable telemetry in a safe way, so everything in windows 11 keeps working normally.

+---

+###### Credits for the original script: https://github.com/SanGraphic/QuickBoost